 Self-awareness is a simple concept that can be a monumental challenge in reality.
 Becoming self-aware pushes us to accept all aspects of ourselves without bias.
 We understand our strengths and our weaknesses.
 We find out what drives us to succeed and what causes distress.

 Self-awareness isn’t just a switch we can suddenly turn on and see everything clearly.

-There is a process to becoming self-aware.
+There is a process of becoming self-aware.
 In fact, self-awareness can be such a tough process for people, that it’s often overlooked or pushed aside in business, in education, and in relationships.

-To learn more about the importance of self-awareness, we want to introduce you to Gary Vaynerchuk, incredibly successful entrepreneur and motivational speaker.
+To learn more about the importance of self-awareness, we want to introduce you to Gary Vaynerchuk, an incredibly successful entrepreneur, and motivational speaker.